Beautifully decorated Christmas trees are a big part of the holiday. How to incorporate the homemade decorations your kids make into that tradition.

-This is a photo of me and my brother David decorating our Christmas tree together in what I am assuming is 1978.
+This is a photo of me and my younger brother decorating our Christmas tree together in what I am assuming is 1978.
 Aren’t we cute?

-For the first few years, there weren’t too many, so I just put them on the tree anyway.
+For the first few years, there weren’t too many, so they went on the tree anyway.
 But then I decided the girls needed to have their own tree for all of their fun ornaments.

 We started with a little tabletop tree in the dining room that they decorated every year themselves.